International Center for Promotion of Enterprises: Council

-The current president of the ICPE Council is Member State India.
+The current president of the ICPE Council is Member State Republic of Slovenia.

 Late Dr Anton Vratuša was the council's honorary president until dying in 2017.

 International cooperation

 The ICPE maintains close contacts with UN programs and agencies, especially with UNIDO in Vienna, UNCTAD in Geneva, the international finance institutions (IFIs) and the EU.

 In 2009, the work of the ICPE was highlighted in a number of EU strategic documents, including the EU-Brazil Summit and the 2009 EU-India Summit. the then Director General Stefan Bogdan Šalej was awarded Order of the Sun, the highest award bestowed by the nation of Peru.
 A variety of research and consultancy projects were undertaken with regional and national chambers of industry and commerce as well as universities, private and public enterprises and other institutions around the world including those in non-member states.
 The ICPE continues to engage itself with institutions in member states as also countries outside the ICPE's membership.